 I contend that behaviorism is a perfectly valid model for humans, even though there is a self in the black box of the human mind that alters the contingencies in the environment.
 SDT has a plausible and scientifically respectable account of how it works.
 The challenge is how to use the behavioral paradigm to enable school and classroom leaders to improve their practices.
 If the methods do not take into account the nature of the self and how it affects internalization, then they are not going to be optimally effective.

 Part 3 is called “School-Based Behaviorism.”
-It will be posted tomorrow.
+It is posted here.